A. Answer to a question about sexual relations in marriage.

 ii.
 “What miserable work has been made in the peace of families by a wife or a husband pretending to be wiser than the apostle, and too holy and spiritual to keep the commandments of God!”
 (Clarke)

 d.
-Paul is not saying sex is the only reason for marriage, or the most important reason for marriage.
+Nevertheless, because of sexual immorality: Paul is not saying sex is the only reason for marriage, or the most important reason for marriage.
 Paul is simply answering their specific questions about marriage, not trying to give a complete theology of marriage.

 i.
 For more on a complete theology of marriage, see Ephesians 5:21-33 and Colossians 3:18-19.